L-Puzzello/L-Puzzello.github.io/research.md

 date_of_publication = "2010"

-title = "Some Evidence on the Nature and Growth of Input Trade (with [David Hummels](https://business.purdue.edu/faculty/hummelsd/)), in “Input Trade and Production Networks in East Asia”.
-Edward Elgar Publishers, 2010.
+title = "[D. Hummels](https://business.purdue.edu/faculty/hummelsd/), and L. Puzzello.
+Some Evidence on the Nature and Growth of Input Trade, in “Input Trade and Production Networks in
+East Asia”.
+Edward Elgar Publishers.
 [[Full-text](https://docs.lib.purdue.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1061&context=ciberwp)]"

 content = "_Excerpt:_ We extend a standard model of international trade with intermediate inputs.
 This model, originally